Exchange Study Process

 - Only one student exchange / study level

 - If you are applying for exchange during Doctoral studies, a letter of recommendation from your Doctoral thesis supervisor is required

 In the selection process, applications are evaluated in comparison to other applicants to same destinations.

 - Estimated graduation time (3 years for a Bachelor and 2 years for a Master), number of semesters attended

-- Number of credits done at UVA and grade average
+- Number of credits completed at University of Vaasa and GPA

 - Language proficiency and relevant studies